PhilChodrow/PIC16A/syllabus.md

 It's not cheating to work together on homeworks (at least in this class).
 Make sure to credit your collaborators at the top of your assignment, and observe the considerations in the section "Collaboration and Academic Honesty."

 To expand on one of the points above: if you are a first-gen student, I especially encourage you to reach out to me.
 I'll offer you what tips I can about navigating your time at UCLA.

+<div class="fancy-h1"> Prioritizing Your Wellbeing </div>

+One of the guiding principles of this course is that **your wellbeing comes first.**
+If your wellbeing comes into conflict with the course obligations, I hope that you'll prioritize your wellbeing and reach out to me.

+- If you or someone you love is experiencing a **health crisis**, prioritize your wellbeing.
+You can use some of your drops to take a break from assignments, or you can also ask me for an extension or other accommodation.
+- If some aspect of the course is causing undue **stress or anxiety**, feel free to let me know.
+I regularly make adjustments to the course to promote student mental health while still meeting course learning objectives.
+- If you do not have **reliable internet** or other resources needed to access class resources, let me know and we'll see what we can do.
+- If you are having trouble **managing your time**, feel free to ask me for advice.
+I don't usually grant accommodations for this reason, but I may be able to help you use your time more efficiently in the future.

+These examples are not exhaustive.
+If you are in any situation in which you feel that your obligations to PIC16A are detrimental to your wellbeing or the wellbeing of someone you love, **please consider contacting me.**